FBOL/FBOL/contrib/docker_builder/README.md

 Successfully built 9bbff825d50f

 ```
-sudo docker run -it -v ~/path/to/SABR/folder:/SABR 9bbff825d50f
+sudo docker run -it -v ~/path/to/FBOL/folder:/FBOL 9bbff825d50f
 ```

 If your system uses SELINUX you may use --privileged=true key

 ```
-sudo docker run --privileged=true -it -v ~/development/SABR:/SABR 9bbff825d50f
+sudo docker run --privileged=true -it -v ~/development/FBOL:/FBOL 9bbff825d50f
 ```

-See SABR-qt file in used SABR folder and SABRd file in src subfolder.
+See FBOL-qt file in used FBOL folder and FBOLd file in src subfolder.